binary-banter/binary-banter.github.io/content/game-of-life.md

 right[WORK_PER_THREAD + 1] = __shfl_down_sync(-1, right[1], 1);
 ```

-# Comparing Results with Previous Work
+# Results and Previous Work

 So how fast did we actually make it go?
 And was it significant?
 Thanks to our awesome university, we were allowed to use the high performance cluster (HPC) to experiment with several GPUs.
+Additionally, for completeness, we also included some CPU benchmarks.
 We measure our performance in cell updates per second (CUpS).

 <table>